GameMasterDev/MasterLib/docs/README.md

 ## 📜 Description

 MasterLib is a java library that contains many libraries with simplified usage, but if you want to fully manage the libraries<br>
 i recommend to use them directly.
 This library is useful if you want to simplify your code.
+This Project is under [MIT License](LICENSE)

 ## 🛠️ Simple Initialization